john-k-walton/Prologue-Oscillators/README.md

 more 1.2 models in the works, as well as Chord and Speech from 1.0. hopefully a Prologue II/Epilogue will arrive for more controls some day.

 The final list of modulations are:
-- Shape LFO, built in Logue hardware LFO
+- Shape LFO, built in Logue hardware LFO.
 - Key Tracking.

 Envelope Mode: (both exponential and linear attacks are available)